 This word means that this item is truly optional.
-One vendor may choose to include the example; another vendor may omit the same item.
+One vendor may choose to include the item because a particular marketplace requires it or because it enhances the product, for example; another vendor may omit the same item.

 This document defines many features and parameters, and a valid range for each parameter is usually specified.
 Equipment (CM and CMTS) requirements are always explicitly stated.
 Equipment must comply with all mandatory (MUST and MUST NOT) requirements to be considered compliant with this specification.
 Support of non-mandatory features and parameter values is optional.